When it's worth the effort."

 Dr. Christina Guthier

-When I consult individuals, teams, or organizations to develop healthier and more productive work environments, my work is based on the
+When I support individuals, teams or organizations to develop healthier and more productive work and learning environments, the foundation is the

 Dr. Christina Guthier Consulting-Model: